Best Baked Lobster Tails Recipe (Super Easy!)

 All you need is a few fresh ingredients to make the best lobster tails in the oven.

-ingredients for best baked lobster tails.
+Recipe ingredients for baked lobster tails recipe.

-• Paprika (sweet or smoked): This adds a gentle hint of warmth and a smoky undertone, which pairs well with seafood.
+• Paprika (Sweet or Smoked): This adds a gentle hint of warmth and a smoky undertone, which pairs well with seafood.

 • Fresh Parsley: Finely chopped parsley adds a fresh, herbal note and a pop of color to the finished dish.